mtelahun/axum-oauth/README.md

 [![License](https://img.shields.io/badge/License-BSD_2--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)

-This is an example application I created to help me understand authentication in rust using OAuth 2.0.
+This is an demo application I created to help me understand authentication in rust using OAuth 2.0.
 Specifically, it shows how to protect your backend APIs using server-side OAuth.
 It uses the [oxide-oauth](https://github.com/HeroicKatora/oxide-auth), [oxide-auth-async](https://github.com/HeroicKatora/oxide-auth/tree/master/oxide-auth-async), and [oxide-auth-axum](https://github.com/HeroicKatora/oxide-auth/tree/master/oxide-auth-axum) crates.
-The oxide-auth documentation is a bit sparse and it isn't immediately obvious how to go about implementing an authentication server with it so I created this example application.
-As a starting point I used the only example
-I could find of an app using Oxide-auth with the Axum web server: [tf-viewer](https://github.com/danielalvsaaker/tf-viewer/) by [@danielalvsaaker](https://github.com/danielalvsaaker).
+The oxide-auth documentation is a bit sparse and it isn't immediately obvious how to go about implementing an authentication server with it so I created this demo.
+As a starting point I used the only example I could find of an app using Oxide-auth with the Axum web server: [tf-viewer](https://github.com/danielalvsaaker/tf-viewer/) by [@danielalvsaaker](https://github.com/danielalvsaaker).